DeaJae/WooCommerce-Computer-Builder/README.md

 I saw potential, and wanted something like this to work on my site.
 Most of the work was done, just not upto date.
 Naturally I wanted to learn more code and get my first plugin done.

 <h3>Notes</h3>
 Added a file called Tablist-woocats which will read categories from provided category ID which will show the main categories in that ID (no children), included it to not use a SQL value which tends to mess up more.
-Swappable in builder-page.php.
+Swappable in /templates/builder-page.php.
 Almost everything is now WooCommerce driven rather than plugin aray.

 <h3>instructions</h3>
 Create a main category containing your products.